anhost/odesli_search/README.md

 The main functionality of the program:
 Highlight any text on the page and click on the corresponding button in the context menu to start searching for information on Odesli.co.

+---
+Many thanks to Daniil Barsukov for the code snippet that initiates a search on the odesli web page.